JiaqiLi404/OpenModal/README.md

+# OpenModal
 ## Introduction

 OpenModal is a foundational library for training multi-modal models based on PyTorch.
 The highlights are:
-- **Registry**: The library provides a registry mechanism to manage the components, such as models, datasets, metrics, etc.
-- **Modular Design**: The library is designed in a modular way, which allows you to easily customize the components.
+- **Modular Design**: The library is designed in a modular way, which allows you to easily add and customize the components, just by registering them in the module registry.
-- **Configuration**: The library supports configuration files in yaml and json formats, which allows you to easily manage the hyperparameters during your experiments.
+- **Configuration**: The library supports configuration files in yaml and json formats, which allows you to easily assemble different models and manage the hyperparameters during your experiments.
+- **Flexibility**: Due to the variety of multi-modal tasks, the library provides a flexible way to define the components and the flow of the project.
+- **Standardized**: We recommend a standardized way to define the formal object-oriented model inputs and outputs, which could help others to easily understand and utilize the model.

 ## Supporting modules:
 - **flow**: Here you could define the flow of the project, i.e. including data loading, preprocessing, augmentation, inferencing, etc.